the-turing-way/the-turing-way/book/website/foreword/governance.md

 We have discussed specific roles under this level in {ref}`fw-community`.

-Guidelines and processes for this level is described in the [contribution guidelines](https://github.com/the-turing-way/the-turing-way/blob/main/CONTRIBUTING.md) and {ref}`ch`.
+Guidelines and processes for this level are described in the [contribution guidelines](https://github.com/the-turing-way/the-turing-way/blob/main/CONTRIBUTING.md) and {ref}`ch`.
 These processes and resources are co-developed by maintenance level members with the involvement of members from the community and constitution levels as needed.

 ## Maintenance Level